Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Conclusion and outlook

+For spin-$1/2$ fermions with contact interactions in continuous space, we have described a BDMC scheme allowing to sum up efficiently and accurately the skeleton diagrammatic series built from single-particle propagators and pair propagators.
+Our procedure combines Monte Carlo sampling of higher-order diagrams with special treatment of ultraviolet singularities.
+We also presented an alternative ``ladder scheme'', where diagrams are built from the bare single-particle propagator and a partially dressed pair propagator; in this case the treatment of ultraviolet singularities is more involved.
+A crucial separate aspect of the approach is the construction of an appropriate divergent-series resummation method; this was reported in Ref.~\onlinecite{RossiEOS} and will be detailed elsewhere~\cite{ResonLong2}.

-In conclusion, we presented a comprehensive description of the first realization of the BDMC approach for a many-body problem, originally used in Refs.~\onlinecite{VanHouckeEOS,VanHouckeContact}.
-While these first studies focused on the unitary unpolarized gas, the algorithm can also be applied to the polarized gas at arbitrary scattering length, whose rich physics was already addressed by cold atom experiments,~\cite{ZwergerBook,ShinPhaseDiag,SylEOS,NirEOS} as well as to the mass-imbalanced case.
-A similar scheme may be used to study the leading finite-range correction.
-For other strongly correlated fermionic problems, the potential of the BDMC approach largely remains to be explored.
+While the first numerical results presented in Refs.~\onlinecite{VanHouckeEOS,RossiEOS,RossiContact} are restricted to the unpolarized unitary gas, we expect the approach to be direcly applicable to the polarized gas throughout the BEC-BCS crossover, as well as to the mass-imbalanced case.
+Extension to two dimensions also seems feasible, as already demonstrated for the polaron problem~\cite{Vlietinck_2D,Pollet_polaron_2D}.} A similar scheme may be used to study the leading finite-range correction.

+{\bl Another direction is the development of new algorithms to perform the summation over diagrams.
+Rather than sampling stochastically topologies, one may sum exactly over all topologies at each Monte Carlo update.
+With the efficient summation strategy that was recently introduced for the Hubbard model~\cite{RossiCDet,SimkovicCDet,MoutenetCDet}, one obtains a better computational complexity than for the original DiagMC~\cite{RossiComplexity}.
+It can also be advantageous to perform this exact summation by brute-force enumeration provided the momentum and time variables are chosen appropriately, as sucessfully demonstrated very recently for the electron gas~\cite{KunHauleEG}.
+A radically different approach would be to work with Schwinger-Dyson equations, for which new algorithms were introduced and applied to bosonic models~\cite{BuividovichSchwingerDyson,BuividovichDavody,PfefferPolletHomotopy,PfefferPolletFull}. }

+\acknowledgements {\it To the memory of Joe~Babcock, who has played a crucial role at the UMass cluster over many years.}

-\acknowledgements We acknowledge fruitful collaboration with E. Kozik on the closely related Refs. \onlinecite{VanHouckeEOS,VanHouckeContact}.
+We thank R.~Rossi and E.~Kozik for a fruitful collaboration on the closely related Refs. \onlinecite{VanHouckeEOS,RossiEOS,RossiContact,ResonLong2}.
 We are grateful to R. Haussmann, who provided us, for comparison, with unpublished propagator data obtained from the lowest-order bold diagrams as in Refs.~\onlinecite{Haussmann_PRB,HaussmannZwergerThermo}.
-We thank G.~Bertsch, A. Bulgac, E. Mueller, G. Shlyapnikov and S.~Tan for comments, and J.~Babcock for his crucial role at the UMass cluster.
-This work was supported by the Research Foundation - Flanders FWO (K.V.H.), the National Science Foundation under grants PHY-0653183 and PHY-1005543 and the Optical Lattice Emulator program of the Defense Advanced Research Projects Agency (UMass group), a PICS from CNRS and ERC grant Thermodynamix (F.W.).
-We acknowledge the hospitality of the Institute for Nuclear Theory, Seattle (INT-10-1, INT-11-1).
+We thank G.~Bertsch, A. Bulgac, E. Mueller, G. Shlyapnikov and S.~Tan for comments.